-Everyone's got their favourite neighbourhood Japanese restaurant, but in our view, these are the best.
-Say Kon'nichiwa to the best Japanese restaurants in Melbourne.
+You can now get sushi, saké and some truly insane fusion food, right here in Melbourne.
+Everyone's got their favourite neighbourhood Japanese spot, but in our view, these are the best.

 Gyoza is iconically Japanese, and Izakaya Den does the best little bags of steamed goodness in town.
-The restaurant is not only aesthetically pleasing, with its chic wooden bar, perve-worthy open grill and concrete floors, but it offers a treat for your tastebuds, with an incredible range of traditional fodder: grilled octopus, agedashi tofu and salty edamame.
+The restaurant is not only aesthetically pleasing, with its chic wooden bar, open grill and concrete floors, but it offers a treat for your tastebuds, with an incredible range of traditional offerings like grilled octopus, agedashi tofu and salted edamame.
 We suggest booking ahead—this place gets pretty rammed on Friday and Saturday nights.
-Good one to impress out-of-towners.

-Ceebs queuing outside Chin Chin?
-It's only a short stroll to Flinders Lane's other Asian masterpiece—of course, we're talking Supernormal.
-Andrew McConnell's crown jewel and home to the most famous lobster roll in Melbourne.
+Supernormal is Andrew McConnell's crown jewel and home to the most famous lobster roll in Melbourne.
 The Supernormal menu is changing all the time, but it's always designed to be shared, so grab a couple of mates (or that date you’re trying to impress) and get yourselves a serve of duck bao, a whole snapper with burnt butter sauce, wild watercress and shaved kombu, some beef tartare, and whatever else you can fit in.
-Make sure one of those something else is the Breadtop Kewpie mayo lobster roll.

-What is Japan without sushi?
-Though the Oriental sandwich cops some flack with the rough rolls you can get in the city, Purple Peanuts is a lunchtime experience to treasure.
+Purple Peanuts is a lunchtime experience to treasure;, especially for its sushi.
 Get a load of their famous brown rice inari, handrolls or onigiri if you're in for a quick bite.
-However, if you're planning on making a date out of it, try a tofu or prawn burger alongside a katsu curry and fawn over the kitsch bits and bobs (waving cats, Japanese chocolate bar walls and a giant ninja octopus) placed artfully around the store.
+However, if you're planning on making a date out of it, try the tofu or prawn burger alongside a katsu curry and fawn over the kitsch bits and bobs (waving cats, Japanese chocolate bar walls and a giant ninja octopus) placed artfully around the store.
 There's a reason this place packs out with CBD workers every lunchtime.

 Little Ramen Bar

-You can’t love ramen and NOT have been to Little Ramen Bar.
+You can’t love ramen and not have been to Little Ramen Bar.
 Somewhat of an institution, this tiny eatery is one of the best Japanese restaurants in Melbourne for a simple noodle pit-stop.
-The menu makes decision-making easy (you can have ramen, edamame, kimchi, seaweed salad or gyoza, and not much else) and the $5 Sapporo Draught weekday deal makes it one of our top cheap eats.
-Get there early, and keep your party small: In true Japanese style, the dining space is tiny so getting a table if there’s more then two or three of you can be tricky, but trust us, it’s SO worth it!
+The menu makes decision-making easy (you can have ramen, edamame, kimchi, seaweed salad or gyoza, and not much else) and the $7 Sapporo Draught on tap deal makes it one of our top cheap eats.
+Get there early, and keep your party small: In true Japanese style, the dining space is tiny so getting a table if there’s more then two or three of you can be tricky, but trust us, it’s so worth it.

 Ichi Ni Izakaya